Sabine Singh

 Sabine Erika Singh (born August 4, 1974) is an American actress.

 Early life

 Sabine Singh was born in New York.
-Her father, Anand Singh, and mother, Gisa né Voigt, immigrated to the United States from India and Austria, respectively.
+Her father, Anand Singh, and mother, Gisa Singh, née Voigt, immigrated to the United States from India and Austria respectively.
 Before graduating from NYU's Tisch School of the Arts, Singh attended The University of Michigan, as well as the London Academy of Music and Dramatic Art (LAMDA) and the British American Drama Academy both in London.
 Continuing her love of Shakespeare, she studied at Balliol College at the University of Oxford.